SamahAliIriqat/Prediction-of-Product-Sales/Readme-8.md

 ## Model

-As a result of prediction the best model is the regression prediction (Random Forest Model) because it appears to be the most suitable for production, which have the minimum error with a high accuracy; in which R-squared: 00.8069287081198013, this means that this value describe approximately 81% of the variance for outlet sales variable that's explained by an some features according to the following issues:
+As a result of prediction the best model is the regression prediction (Random Forest Model) because it appears to be the most suitable for production, which have the minimum error with a high accuracy; in which R-squared: 00.58, this means that this value describe approximately 81% of the variance for outlet sales variable that's explained by an some features according to the following issues:

 For Linear Regression:
-R-squared (train): 0.66
+R-squared (train): 0.56
-R-squared (test): 0.81
+R-squared (test): 0.58

-For Random Forest:
-Training R-squared: 0.7299057809339075
-Test R-squared: 0.8069287081198013

-The values of R-square in both Linear Regession are approximately the same in Random Forest.

 But MAE in Random Forest is much smaller than MAE in Linear Regression (2445.57 < 4177.05), so Random Forest has a smallest error as shown below: